PE and Sport

 - Use a range of strokes effectively, for example, front crawl, backstroke and breaststroke.

-Please see below the end of KS2 outcomes for these two cohorts.
+Please see below the end of KS2 swimming outcomes for the academic year 2023-23.

 |End of KS2 Swimming expectation||Percentage of Year 5 and 6 children achieving end of KS2 swimming expectation|